David Charles Abell

-David Charles Abell (born 1958) is an American orchestral conductor and multi-instrumentalist.
-Described as “a protean talent” with “impeccable and inspired” skill as a conductor, he is active in symphonic music, opera and musical theatre.
+David Charles Abell (born 1958) is an American conductor of opera, orchestral music and musical theater.
+Described as "a protean talent" with "impeccable and inspired" skill as a conductor, he is active in symphonic music, opera and musical theatre.
 Abell was one of Leonard Bernstein's last protégés, and collaborated with Bernstein on many works during the 1980s.

 Abell is known for his television appearances worldwide as conductor of the Les Misérables' 10th and 25th Anniversary concerts.
 He is also recognized as an authoritative interpreter of the musicals of Stephen Sondheim.

 In addition to maintaining an active international opera career, Abell has worked to restore clarity to musical scores with poorly preserved source materials.
 As of 2017, Abell is a resident of London.

 Early life and education

 Born in Jacksonville, North Carolina, Abell was raised in the Philadelphia and Chicago areas, studying viola, piano, organ, trumpet and voice.
 As a member of the Berkshire Boy Choir, he sang in the 1971 world premiere of Leonard Bernstein's Mass at the John F. Kennedy Center for the Performing Arts.
 The experience sparked his interest in theatrical compositions and fuelled a lasting passion for dramatic music.

 In 1976, Abell enrolled at Yale University, where his teachers included John Mauceri and Rob Kapilow.
 He studied with Nadia Boulanger and Robert D. Levin at the American Conservatory in Fontainebleau before returning to Yale to complete his B.A. in 1981.